HIV and Pregnancy

 • Viral load 2-4 weeks after starting ART + every trimester + at 36 weeks + at delivery

-• If viral load <50 copies/mL at 36 weeks → vaginal delivery is an option
+• If viral load <50 copies/mL → vaginal delivery can be supported

 All women should be advised NOT to breastfeed.